ZappaBoy/copycat/README.md

   --debug               Enable debug mode.
   --quiet, --no-quiet, -q
-                        Do not print any output/log --version             Show version and exit.
+                        Do not print any output/log --version, -V         Show version and exit.
+  --gui                 Run the tool in GUI mode.
 ```

 ## Development